The Daleks' Master Plan: Broadcast and ratings

 The Daleks' Master Plan was broadcast on BBC1 in twelve weekly parts from 13 November 1965 to 29 January 1966.
 It was the longest serial in the show's history until 1986's The Trial of a Time Lord and remains the longest with a single director and production code.
 (Note: The Trial of a Time Lord (1986) is a fourteen-part serial but was produced as four separate storylines within three production blocks, each with different directors and production codes.)
 "The Feast of Steven" aired in a later timeslot than usual on Christmas Day, and "Escape Switch" was the 100th episode of Doctor Who broadcast on BBC1.
 Averaging an audience of 9.35 million, viewership saw an increase over the previous serial, The Myth Makers, but did not match the previous year's figures; the third episode received the most with 10.3 million viewers, while the seventh was lowest with 7.9 million.
 The Appreciation Index for the serial was considered "reasonable" overall, with the twelfth episode ranked the highest at 57; the seventh was ranked 39, the lowest for the series to date.

 Until January 1973, BBC Enterprises offered an eleven-part version of the serial for overseas sale, omitting "The Feast of Steven", though no markets purchased it.
 Australia's ABC showed interest in purchasing the serial in September 1966 and considered editing out material deemed too violent or frightening, but by November cancelled the purchase as it considered censorship too laborious; the ABC's copies—originally stored in its Gore Hill studio, which was sold in 2003—may remain in Australia.
 The 405-line videotapes of the first, second, fourth, fifth, seventh, eighth, and ninth episodes were among the first Doctor Who episodes ordered to be wiped, on 17 August 1967.
 The third and sixth episodes were wiped on 31 January 1969, followed by the final three on 17 July.
+The only extant visuals from "The Feast of Steven" are from home photographs of Robert Jewell, who portrayed Bing Crosby in the episode.